Why Compliance Matters in the Renewable Diesel Market

 Retiring RINs impacts the economics of the fuel.
 Here’s why:

-• Loss of RIN Value – When RINs are retired, they can no longer be used to meet RVOs.
+- Loss of RIN Value – After retiring RINs, they can no longer be used to meet RVOs.
 This loss in commodity trading value means that the financial incentive provided by the RIN market is unattainable and therefore becomes an opportunity cost.

 Ensuring that your renewable diesel supplier complies with EPA regulations is essential for maintaining the integrity of your fuel supply.
 Compliant suppliers conduct proper due diligence and document thoroughly.
 They are informed and they manage RINs properly.
 By prioritizing compliance, you can support the integrity of the renewable fuel market while benefitting the environment and achieving your climate targets.